Wildhawk: descriptive Indian romance Back

 CAS) |

-lasting 359 bars.
-The recording reduces
+bars.
+The composer’s recording reduces

 this to 191, mainly by cutting repeated material, but also one whole